 8.3 The Science block number has a number of vision panels with posters on, they should be removed.
 Within the Maths block vision panels on doors are all high, this causes a potential collision hazard.
 A rolling refurbishment programme should be implemented to install new BS8300 compliant doors with vision panels.
 Vision panels need to be included in frequently used doors where privacy (toilets etc.) is not required with a minimum visibility zone between 500mm and 1500mm from floor level and located at the side of the leading edge.
 Glass should comply with BS6206.
 Implement management procedure to ensure that the temporary notices are not on the vision panels.
-M Going - Panels Cleared in Science/DT Block and Improvement in Maths Block forms part of a current project the school is undertaking due for completion 24/25 8.4 Science block room sc05 single leaf opening 667mm would need two sides opening for wheelchair access.
+M New Panels & Doors Installed Through Out Site - May 2025 8.4 Science block room sc05 single leaf opening 667mm would need two sides opening for wheelchair access.
 There is a table before the double door openings this could be a hazard for a wheelchair user on the leading edge of the door the table becomes an obstacle.
 It would be beneficial for wheelchair users to convert these doors to a door and a half system.
 This would allow wheelchair users a greater clearance width when using the master leaf.
-The table should be removed from its current location to a more appropriate place to allow the corridor width to be fully utilised for access. og Ongoing - Improvement forms part of a current project the school is undertaking due for completion 24/25 8.7 There are a number of push button digital locks used on site and are positioned too high off the ground floor level for wheelchair users.
+The table should be removed from its current location to a more appropriate place to allow the corridor width to be fully utilised for access.
+OG New Panels & Doors Installed Through Out Site - May 2025 8.7 There are a number of push button digital locks used on site and are positioned too high off the ground floor level for wheelchair users.
 Many people with dexterity impairments can find these difficult to use.
 A review should be undertaken to assess whether it would be possible to remove these push button digital locks and switch over a swipe card system.
-According to BS8300 - Disabled people with a weak hand grip or poor co-ordination, find that using a card to open a door lock is easier. og Review completed and button positions and standard meet regulations - Apr 24
+According to BS8300 - Disabled people with a weak hand grip or poor co-ordination, find that using a card to open a door lock is easier.
+OG Review completed and button positions and standard meet regulations - Apr 24

-1 Refer to 7.3, None of the buildings have wheelchair access to the first floor due to the lack of a lift.
+11.1 Refer to 7.3, None of the buildings have wheelchair access to the first floor due to the lack of a lift.
 This is potentially discriminatory under the Equality Act 2010 as there are some identified 'unique' features such as the weights room, careers room, ICT areas, art and music rooms.
 There is a modern stairlift which provides access for wheelchair users to the upper tier of the ground floor of the main block near the reception area.
 As stated, refer to 7.3 of this document.
-N/ST Covered in Point 7.3 1 The WC on first floor of science block with the accessible symbol on door, this WC is not accessible as there are no lifts available the WC is next to SC10.
+N/ST Covered in Point 7.3 12.1 The WC on first floor of science block with the accessible symbol on door, this WC is not accessible as there are no lifts available the WC is next to SC10.
 The PE block door to male toilet door heavy to touch adjustments required - WC 2376x2324mm.
 Maths block male toilet the door is heavy and likely to catch someone's fingers 4692x2818mm.
 The accessible sign on the door of the WC first floor of the science block should be replaced with a standard sign for toilet.
 Implement maintenance to de-tense and recalibrate the hinges.
 Ensure doors can be opened with less than 30 Newtons of force.
 OG Improvement Under Review - Priority 3